alsementsov/Smoke-Video-Detector/README.md

 # Smoke-Video-Detector
-This is an old but working model of a video smoke detector (without ML)
+This is an old but working Simulink model of a video smoke detector (without ML)